prashanth233/Mini_Perplexity/README.md

    ### For Windows:

-   - Open a terminal (e.g., Command Prompt or PowerShell) in the project directory.
    - Run the script using Git Bash (if installed) or use the following command in PowerShell:

      ```powershell